Former England No.8 confident of getting Flying Fijians debut

 "So, anything can happen and we want to start with the foundations, get the 32 in and after the first three Nations Championships matches, they might have to return to their clubs or get injured, so the door is always open."

-However, the major return to the squad comes in the form of dynamic back-rower Peceli Yato, however.
+However, the major return to the squad comes in the form of dynamic back-rower Peceli Yato.

-The 33-year-old withdrew from the national squad before the 2023 Rugby World Cup (RWC) and has not been seen in international colours since.
+The 33-year-old withdrew from the national squad before the 2023 Rugby World Cup (RWC) and has not featured in international colours since.

-His call-up to this summer’s Nations Championship will complete his much-anticipated comeback ahead of next year’s RWC.
+His call-up to this summer's Nations Championship will complete his much-anticipated comeback ahead of next year's Rugby World Cup.

 Explore more on these topics